Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

-A HAP is deployed in the stratosphere, and the relatively weak stratosphere airflow will cause unstable HAP movements such as horizontal drift, vertical motion, rotation, and attitude angle disturbance.
-Therefore, a HAP is regarded as stationary if it does not escape from a small airspace.
-ITU suggests that the diameter of the airspace is 500 m \cite{seriesF2000Preferred}.
-However, accurate attitude control of a HAP with huge volumes is hard to achieve, and a HAP may escape from the airspace with a large probability.
-To address this issue, the HeliNet Project designated a more practical stationary model for HAP \cite{Karapantazis2005BroadbandCV}.
-The stationary model is a cylindrical model with a diameter of four km and a height of three km.
-Then, a HAP is considered to be stationary if it does not flee from this cylindrical airspace 99.9\% of the time.
+Then, the HeliNet Project designated another stationary model for HAP \cite{Karapantazis2005BroadbandCV}.
+The stationary model is a cylindrical model with a diameter of four km and a height of three km, {as shown in Fig. \ref{fig:fig_stationary}.} A HAP is considered to be stationary if it does not flee from this cylindrical airspace 99.9\% of the time.
 There is another similar quasi-stationary model for HAP that allows a HAP to change its altitude over time, bounded by an upper limit (e.g., 26 km) and a lower limit (e.g., 20 km), with the cylinder’s radius ranging from one km to five km.
-The quasi-stationary model is an important and commonly used model for HAP, despite the fact that a HAP can fly at a speed of 110 km/h.
-Besides, representing the spatial location of a HAP as a cylindrical volume rather than a deterministic point would be more appropriate.
+The quasi-stationary model is an important and commonly used model for HAP, despite the fact that a HAP can fly at a speed of 110 km/h. {However, in some practical applications requiring a HAP to remain stationary, the HAP (especially an airship) will fly in a circular trajectory with a small radius (e.g., one km).}